-“You need to know that there’s a real threat to your identity if you mail payments by check,” he says.
+“You need to know that there’s a real threat to your identity if you mail payments by check.”

 Do You Mail Checks?
 Read This

-Check scams make the headlines ever so often, but this particular one involves crooks taking advantage of something you may not have even given a second thought: the mailboxes just outside the post office.
+Check scams make the headlines ever so often, but this particular one involves crooks taking advantage of something you may not have even given a second thought to: the mailboxes just outside the post office.

 In both of those cases and countless others, the crime involved “washing” checks.